avl-univ-lille/testing/README.md

  - [Test Case Selection](https://hal.inria.fr/hal-01344842/document)
  - [Rotten Green tests](https://hal.inria.fr/hal-02002346v2/document)
  - [Differential testing](https://www.cs.swarthmore.edu/~bylvisa1/cs97/f13/Papers/DifferentialTestingForSoftware.pdf)

+### Expected presentation outline

+Be problem oriented.
+Present at least
+ - Context.
+What are we talking about.
+E.g., Applications with lots of tests, with few tests?
+ - Problem.
+What happens in that context.
+E.g., We want to generate tests.
+ - Solution.
+What do they do to solve th problem in the context.
+E.g., Analyse the app to generate tests semi-randomly.
+ - Conclusion.
+Does the solution solve the problem?
+How?
+What does it miss?
+What did you learn?

 ### Some hints to read a scientific paper
   - read first abstract, intro and conclusion.
 Try to get what the paper is about.
   - Try to understand what the problem is before diving into the details.
 Look for examples.